 Done successfully, Public Relations is the vehicle that enlightens and shares with the world the progress made by companies who are successfully embracing the strategic and integrated nature of CSR.

 But that can only happen if the actual initiative comes first, from design to implementation, and PR only follows it as a strategy to communicate it.

 Done in the opposite order, CSR becomes nothing but a marketing tool, used solely for improving the company’s bottom line.

-And in this instance, as Rochte puts it – “PR is tantamount to 'greenwashing' the 'sins' of a company.”
+And in this instance, as Rochte puts it –

 It’s clear that the relationship between CSR and PR is intricate.
 Having said that, hopefully, after reading this post, you have a much better understanding of PR’s role and how it allows companies to inform customers and employees about their responsibility efforts.

-Banner image by Christina Morillo
+Updated 2022; banner image by Christina Morillo